Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 ## Change the offer status

-The offer status specifies the behavior of the offer on the marketplace.
+The offer status specifies the behavior of the offer in the marketplace.
 By changing the offer status, you can provide an offer on a marketplace, hide an offer on a marketplace or remove an offer from a marketplace.
 It is recommended to change the offer status instead of deleting an offer to prevent any problems because of existing dependencies.

 #### Prerequisites